flokoe/bash-hackers-wiki/docs/howto/mutex.md

 -   traps are created to automatically remove the lock when the script terminates, or is killed

-Details on how the script is killed aren\'t given, only code relevant to the locking process is shown:
+Details on how the script is killed aren't given, only code relevant to the locking process is shown:

 ``` bash